A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Related work

-{Setting $F(y):=p(Y\leq y)$ as before,} estimators for unconditioned MidQR are obtained naturally, i.e. by the substitution of the estimates in the expression of the mid-quantile function.
-Such estimators enjoy good asymptotic consistency and normality for the sampling distribution (see \cite{Ma2011,Geraci2022} and references therein).
+where $\delta(\cdot)$ is the Dirac distribution.
+Setting $F(y):=p(Y\leq y)$ as before, estimators for unconditioned MidQR are obtained naturally, i.e., by the substitution of the estimates in the expression of the mid-quantile function.
+Such estimators enjoy good asymptotic consistency and normality for the sampling distribution; see \citet{Ma2011,Geraci2022}, and references therein.